spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-management/2-health-alerts.md

 Spectro Cloud monitors the health of all the workload clusters and raises an alert when the cluster goes to an unhealthy state.
 Besides displaying the alert on the UI console, Spectro Cloud provides the ability to have these alerts pushed out to a variety of channels.
 Users can setup simple email alerts to receive an email when health status of their cluster changes.
 Additionally, they can setup Webhooks to integrate alerts with a variety of ITSM tools such as Service Now, Slack, Microsoft Teams, etc. These alerts are setup at the project level and apply to all clusters within the project.

+Palette management server relies on the following to trigger cluster-health alerts :
+* Node and resource metrics pushed by Spectro agent from clusters
+* Machines info and heartbeat from the agent

+Management server has a timeout of 10 mins for heartbeat detection.
+An alert is triggered if agent heartbeat is not received within the fixed timeout.
+Cluster heartbeat will be marked as failed when the agent is down / paused for troubleshooting.This behaviour is applicable for both management clusters as well as workload clusters.

 # Email Alerts

 * As project administrator, navigate to project settings.